tone77/frubee/README.md

 Installation
 ------------------------------------------------------------------------------
-From shell, run the script "install.sh"
+From shell, run the script "install.sh" (you must be root)

 To build Frubee:
  - C++ compiler (install.sh use "g++")